davidjwise151/maintenance-tracker-app/README.md

 ---

 This project demonstrates fast, iterative development with a focus on code quality, usability, and security.
+The codebase has been fully reviewed and cleaned for the v0.1 Beta milestone.
 Feature requests and feedback are welcome as the app evolves!

 ---